 Although at times painful, I think it’s worth taking the time to learn about Poland’s past to get a greater understanding of the country and its people.
 This rich history is in my mind what makes Poland so interesting and it has resulted in 14 cultural UNESCO World Heritage Sites.

 One of these World Heritage Sites and maybe the most important reminder of Poland’s painful past is Auschwitz-Birkenau, the largest of the German Nazi concentration camps located one hour outside of Kraków.
 Auschwitz Memorial and Museum is definitely not a fun tourist destination, but I feel it’s an interesting and important place to visit so we can learn and make sure something like this never happens again.
+You can learn more about Auschwitz-Birkenau and other great things to do in Kraków here.

 Another great and a little less daunting representation of this long history is Kraków’s Wawel Cathedral & Royal Castle (below) which was built over the course of two centuries and represents nearly all European architectural styles of medieval, renaissance and baroque periods all within one large wall.
 And while on the subject of castles, let’s take a closer look at some of my favorites…